Steering Committee

 Jonathan B. Singer

-Jonathan B. Singer, PhD, LCSW, is associate professor of social work at Loyola University Chicago, past president of the American Association of Suicidology, and coauthor of the 2015 Routledge text, Suicide in Schools: A Practitioner’s Guide to Multi-level Prevention, Assessment, Intervention, and Postvention.
-Dr. Singer is a two-time winner ...
+Jonathan B. Singer, PhD, LCSW, is a professor at Loyola University Chicago’s School of Social Work, past president of the American Association of Suicidology, and coauthor of two editions (2015 and 2024) of the best-selling text, Suicide in Schools: A Practitioner’s Guide to Multi-level Prevention, Assessment, Intervention, and Postvention....
 Read more

 Dr. Pata Suyemoto is a feminist scholar, writer, educator, curriculum developer, equity trainer, mental health activist, jewelry designer, and avid bicyclist.
 She earned her doctorate from the University of Pennsylvania, focusing her research on anti-racist education and issues of race and racism.
 Dr. Suyemoto is the training director for the National Asian ...
 Read more